ProjectIgnis/LORE/README.md

 ![Lib the World Key Blademaster](https://pics.alphakretin.fail/lotd//39752820.png)

 The curtain closes on the planetary war.
-"Auram" who transformed into "A-vida" disappeared, but leaves in the realm of huamnity the "Key", transformed into a sword.
+"Auram" who transformed into "A-vida" disappears, but leaves in the realm of huamnity the "Key", transformed into a sword.

 > Never let the tragedy of battle over the power of God happen again…